rsuwasiya17/Data-Engineering-Capstone-Project/README.md

 ## Step 2: Explore and Assess the Data
 ### Explore the Data

-Use PySpark on the datasets to test ETL data pipeline logic and Split datasets to dimensional tables and changed the column names for better clarity.
+Used PySpark on the datasets to test ETL data pipeline logic and Split datasets to dimensional tables and changed the column names for better clarity.

 ---